-As we are about to sell our house prior to moving to Cheshire, its is nice to have a record of our splendid garden coming into its own from the beginning of the year…there are great views from all windows and angles, and something of interest at all times of year.
+As we are to move to Cheshire, it’s nice to have a record of our splendid garden coming into its own from the very beginning of the year…there are great views from all windows and angles, and something of interest at all times of year.

 ‘The Flesh of the Orchid’.
 I must have bought this for the cover, many moons ago!
 A racy, pacy, totally American, totally unbelievable, thriller from James Hadly Chase which was devoured in no time at all over a couple of night’s bed-time reading.
 Just the thing for late night reading but, having finished it, the only question was ‘What was that all about then?’
 Shallow characters, murders too many to count, chase after chase.
 Did I really read such rubbish?
 Well yes and it was quite enjoyable.